-Assessment activities Grading criteria Share Full tests:Mid-term examFinal exam Check the full understanding of the theoretical concepts.
+Assessment activities Grading criteria Share tests: • Quizzes • Mid-term exam(s) • Final exam Check the full understanding of the theoretical concepts.
 Problem-solving, applying the concepts.
 Critical evaluation of the results of numerical exercises.
 Written communication skills.
-60% The grade on the final exam mus t be at least 4 (over 10) to pass the course.
-Bi-weekly (approx.) evaluation:continuous evaluation quizzes: - Same as above, in small tests of 15 minutes or less.
-10% Presentations: Evaluation of the written material developed by the group Evaluation of the quality of the oral presentation Full understanding of the concept.
+60% The grade on the final exam must be at least 4 (over 10) to pass the course. • - Presentations: Evaluation of the written material developed by the group Evaluation of the quality of the oral presentation Full understanding of the concept.
 Skills in selecting the important part of the information Summarizing and highlighting the main features of the systems.
 Group work skills.
 Oral presentation skills.
-30% There will be an inter-group evaluation method to differentiate among members of the same group.
+40% There will be an inter-group evaluation method to differentiate among members of the same group.